dophire/Minecraft-Resource-Pack-Organizer/README.md

-Remade the UI to look like aycy's Resource Pack Manager mod.
+Remade the UI to look like aycy's Resource Pack Manager mod (https://youtu.be/OQZFWrrEcYM), which had a lot of issues.

 Features a fullscreen UI with a transparent background and a new folder icon.
 Fixed ESC not restoring the original selected packs order after making changes and pressing ESC.